Fraud Triangle

 Ethics and Financial Reporting

-Ethical financial reporting requires that the financial reports of a company should show the accurate and fair view of a firm’s financial position and statements of affairs (Melé, 2017).
-Usually, the management of a company is responsible for the preparation of the financial reports, and therefore, accountable for any misstatement or unfair information provided.
-Financial statements users have a right to reliable information recorded in the income statements (Frias‐Aceituno, 2014).
-Therefore, generally accepted accounting principles (GAAP) specifies recognition, valuation, and classification as significant factors in ethical financial reporting; these factors enable the management to produce reliable information to the company’s shareholders and creditors.
+Ethical financial reporting requires that a company’s financial reports show an accurate and fair view of a firm’s financial position and statements of affairs (Melé, 2017).
+Usually, a company’s management is responsible for preparing the financial reports and, therefore, accountable for any misstatement or unfair information provided.
+Financial statement users have a right to reliable information recorded in the income statements (Frias‐Aceituno, 2014).
+Therefore, generally accepted accounting principles (GAAP) specify recognition, valuation, and classification as significant factors in ethical financial reporting; these factors enable the management to produce reliable information for the company’s shareholders and creditors.

-The management of Beacon System has not acted ethically since they intend to violate the guideline of recognition.
+The management of Beacon System has not acted ethically since they intend to violate the recognition guideline.
 The company recognizes revenue based on the percentage of completion.
-The company’s management has requested for a new report showing 90% completion yet the $7 million projects is only 75% complete; the change will enable the senior managers to achieve their financial goals for the year, thus receive a bonus in the year-end.
-If the amendments are made, the revenue generated from the project for the period will be overstated and so the net earnings.
+The company’s management has requested a new report showing 90% completion, yet the $7 million project is only 75% complete; the change will enable the senior managers to achieve their financial goals for the year, thus receiving a bonus at the year-end.
+If the amendments are made, the revenue generated from the project for the period will be overstated, and so the net earnings.
 It means that the financial report for the year-end will not be reliable for the shareholders and other users of the report.

-If asked to prepare the new report, showing 90% completion, I would not develop the report because the change doesn’t reflect the actual amount of revenue generated.
-The latest release is based on self-interest since senior managers are only trying to secure the substantial year-end bonus.
-Upon receiving the request, I will write to the management explaining to them that the report intends to deceive shareholders and other users of the report (Hope, 2013).
+If asked to prepare a new report showing 90% completion, I would not develop the report because the change doesn’t reflect the revenue generated.
+The latest release is based on self-interest since senior managers only try to secure a substantial year-end bonus.
+Upon receiving the request, I will write to the management explaining that the report intends to deceive shareholders and other users of the report (Hope, 2013).
 If the administration disagrees, I will contact the firm’s directors concerning the reporting issue and the disagreement with the management.

 God Bless